 - Proof of any other current income source, such as:

 - Child support/alimony: Separation Agreement and Court printout or 12 months cancelled checks, If you wish to have it considered as part of your income

 - Awards letter for Social Security and 1099 for disability income

-- Rental Income – Copy of lease, if property has been held for less than 12 months; 2 years of tax returns with all schedules, if property has been held longer than 12 months
+- Rental Income – Proof of the most recent 60 days of rental income (canceled checks, bank deposit), copy of lease, if property has been held for less than 12 months; 2 years of tax returns with all schedules, if property has been held longer than 12 months

 Proof of Assets